bahmutov/find-cypress-specs/README.md

 The cached trace will be saved in file `deps.json`, you probably want to Git ignore it.

+You can limit the number of added traced files using the `--max-added-traced-specs <N>` parameter.
+This avoids ALL specs added when you change some common utility that many specs import.

 ### number of changed files

 You can print just the number of changed specs